Fit as a Mama Bear

 So, start adding strategic paused reps into your exercises and watch your results skyrocket.

-As mentioned, pauses can be used in any exercise but there are a few certain exercises that are more common.
+As mentioned, pauses can be used in any exercise, but there are a few certain exercises that are more common.
+Know that pauses can be added to any variation of this exercise, not just the ones shown.

 Pause at the bottom before returning to the starting position